rwtodd/Go.Forth/README.md

 # Forth
 An embeddable postfix mini-language for my Go programs.

-## Is it a true FORTH?
+## Is it a true ANS FORTH?

 No, because I did not want to simulate a raw memory space, which would complicate interactions between the language and Go.
-So, instead, I make the stack and all variables of garbage-collected type `interface{}`, and provide lexers and overloads so you can say stuff like:
+So, instead, I make the stack and all variables of garbage-collected type `interface{}`, and provide overloads so you can say stuff like:

 ~~~~~~
-4 1.2 * .
+4 1.2 * .  ( '*' can multiply an int with a float )
 4.8

-"hi" dup + .
+: double dup + ;

+3 double .
+6

+" hi" double .  ( '+' works on strings )
 hihi
 ~~~~~~

 Similarly, I won't have words like `c,` to push raw data into a data segment.

-Otherwise, though, it should feel pretty FORTH-y, with immediate words and `POSTPONE` letting you do compile-time programming.
+Otherwise, though, it should feel pretty FORTHy, with immediate words and `POSTPONE` letting you do compile-time programming.

 ## Is it fast?